A Light, Durable and Flexible Core

 Non-Magnetic /No Iron Loss:

-CFCC is made from carbon fibers and the moset epoxy resir, thus, is non-magnetic (not magnetically permeable).
-Unlike steel core, since magnetic field is not created, no iron loss occurs at the core whe conductor is energized
+CFCC is made from carbon fibers and thermoset epoxy resin, thus, it is non-magnetic (not magnetically permeable).
+Unlike steel core, since a magnetic field is not created, no iron loss occurs at the core when the conductor is energized

 CFCC® is a non-magnetic composite cable made of carbon fiber and epoxy resin, and because it is not magnetic like steel, it does not generate iron loss (electrical energy lost when magnetized) when energized.